-Multi-Speed Blower Motors
+What Are Multi-Speed Blower Motors

-In the past, most homes had a single stage furnace blower.
+In the past, most homes had a single-stage furnace blower.
 This means it runs either "on" or "off" with no in-between speeds.
-When the heat drops below the thermostat setting the furnace starts up and blows warm air throughout the house.
+When the heat drops below the thermostat setting, the furnace starts up and blows warm air throughout the house.househouse.
 Once your home's temperature reaches the thermostat setting the furnace stops blowing.
-There are cool spots or times between the two settings.
+There are "cool spots" or times when the temperature is between the two settings.

-A multi-speed blower basically has a speed for cool and a speed for heat.
+A multi-speed furnace blower motor overcomes these problems because it has two operating settings instead of just one.
+Basically, one speed is for "cool" and the other is for "hot".
 This is more efficient and the home's comfort level is more even throughout the day and night.

 Multi-speed blowers are the new standard in furnaces.
-When it's time to replace your old single stage system, this is a good choice.
+When it's time to replace your old single-stage system, this is a good choice.
 HVAC contractors are familiar with multi-speed furnace installation and may recommend them because they cost less than variable speed blowers.

-ECM Blower Motors
+What Are ECM Blower Motors

-Variable Speed Blower Motors
+What Are Variable Speed Blower Motors?

-Benefits of Multi-Speed vs Variable Speed
+What Are the Benefits of Multi-Speed vs. Variable Speed?

 - Lower maintenance costs